demiurgente/kafka-stream-aggregator/readme.md

-# Aggregate Kafka Streams in Rust
+# Aggregate Streaming Financial Data in Rust
 ## Description
 In brief, the project provides a stream processing application in Rust that can:
 - gather raw events as they come in from a web socket source  into the Kafka queue